ppannattee/LLM-Project-Playground/README.md

 ## Project Ideas

-This repository houses 100 project ideas, grouped into 5 categories that each highlight a critical LLM skillset.
-The [Project Categories Overview](#project-categories-overview) provides a concise summary of these categories, while the [Project List](#project-list) below lists all project titles.
-For detailed descriptions, objectives, and implementation notes, see the dedicated category folders: `Core_LLM_Development`, `Efficient_Training`, `Applications_of_LLMs`, `Interpretability`, and `Advanced_Research`.
+This repository houses 100 project ideas, grouped into 5 categories, each highlighting a critical LLM skillset.
+The Project Categories Overview (#project-categories-overview) provides a concise summary of these categories, while the Project List (#project-list) below lists all project titles.
+For detailed descriptions, objectives, and implementation notes, refer to the projects’ dedicated category folders: 'Core_LLM_Development', 'Efficient_Training', 'Applications_of_LLMs', 'Interpretability', and 'Advanced_Research'.
 Project statuses are indicated with emojis: ✅ (completed), 💡 (in progress), or unmarked (planned).

 ### Project Categories Overview